syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/linux.md

 {% endhighlight %}

-## Ubuntu
-The Syncfusion HTML to PDF converter is a .NET library that converts HTML or web pages to PDF.
-Using this library, convert an HTML to PDF in Linux.

-## Steps to convert HTML to PDF in .NET Core application on Linux:
+### Steps to convert HTML to PDF in .NET Core application on Linux

 Execute the following command in the Linux terminal to create a new .NET Core Console application.

 {% highlight c# tabtitle="C#" %}